Arni01/Arni01/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Arni01?tab=stars](https://github.com/Arni01?tab=stars)

 - 👯 My last project was on a team [project](https://github.com/Arni01/pts-f-21-5) at the Wargaming Forge courses [Premium Shop](https://premium-shop-wg.herokuapp.com).
 Vanilla js was used on the project.
-To create a SPA application, a custom router, redux, react was developed.
+To create a SPA application, a custom router, redux, react were developed.

 <!-- <h3 align="left">Connect with me:</h3>
 <p align="left">